magnue/indi_usbrelay2_roof/README.md

 #### Known issues
-* At the moment the function 'USBInterface::GetDevices()' that calls the 'USBRL_API::usb_relay_device_enumerate()' never returns the info for more than two devices.
-This makes the device list in Device setup tab incomplete.
 * If Open or Close is aborted using the 'Abort' button, the switch status will not reset.
 This means that if aborting 'Open/Close' the 'Open/Close' button must be klicked twice to resume 'Open/Close'.
 This does not happend when Parking or Unparking, nor if 'Open/Close' is aborted with a second klick on 'Open/Close'.
 Aborting Open and resuming to Close works as expexted, and vice versa

 #### Attributions